Plumber

 Work

-You could start as a plumber's assistant or 'mate' and do training on the job to qualify.
+You may be able to start as a plumber's assistant or 'mate' and train on the job to qualify.

 You'll usually need some GCSEs, including English and maths, along with good practical skills.